Kauai Island Hawaii USA

 Beautiful Rooster on Kauai

 Something that adds some ‘fun’ in Kauai is the wild chickens with incredibly beautiful roosters (see photo).
 You will hear their sound everywhere – local residences will encourage you to take some home.
-Golfers will like the many beautiful courses to be enjoyed on Kauai.
-Try some shave ice served around the island – it’s delicious.
+In 1982 Hurricane Iwa destroyed chicken coops sending the birds all over the island.

 Enjoy Kauai – we do!